-These four-day workshops run Monday through Thursday and begin at 8:30 a.m. on the Ridgeview campus in the Day Hospital.
+These three-day workshops run Monday through Thursday and begin at 9:00 a.m.
+Monday and end 1:00 p.m.
+Wednesday on the Ridgeview campus in the Day Hospital.
 Coffee and muffins are served in the morning.
 Noon lunch tickets are $4 per person.
 Families and friends will be able to eat together.
-The workshop ends at 3:30 p.m. daily, except Thursday which ends at 1:00 p.m.
+The workshop ends at 3:30 p.m. daily, except Wednesday which ends at 1:00 p.m.

 What happens each day at the workshop?

 A typical day in the family workshop would include the following:

 Coffee and Muffins

 Morning Focus (a directed meditation)

 Stretch & Break Time (access to vending machines & books available for sale)

 Noon lunch with time for eating, visiting, and book table

 Stretch & Break Time